runarorama/spellreviews/_posts/2019-06-09-dominate-beast.markdown

 [Giant Insect](https://www.dndbeyond.com/spells/giant-insect) is another 4th level spell that lets you gain low-CR beast thralls as long as there are insects or arachnids present.

 [Polymorph](https://www.dndbeyond.com/spells/polymorph) is another potential use for your 4th level spell that has similar battlefield control use cases.
-It has interactions with [Dominate Beast](https://www.dndbeyond.com/spells/dominate-beast), as it changes a creature's type to /beast/.
+It has interactions with [Dominate Beast](https://www.dndbeyond.com/spells/dominate-beast), as it changes a creature's type to *beast*.
 In general if the choice is between preparing [Dominate Beast](https://www.dndbeyond.com/spells/dominate-beast) or [Polymorph](https://www.dndbeyond.com/spells/polymorph), the latter is probably a better choice as it's a much more flexible spell and applicable in more situations.

 ## Conclusion

 [Dominate Beast](https://www.dndbeyond.com/spells/dominate-beast) is a somewhat situational utility and battlefield control spell.
 It can be a great choice for campaigns that feature wilderness exploration, but its power level is such that it's already becoming irrelevant by the time it comes online at character level 7.

+Paladins, clerics, and warlocks who get this spell get it automatically without having to prepare it.
+It's probably not worth taking for sorcerers.
+Since druids always have their full spell list available to prepare, this spell can be a solid choice although there are usually better uses for your 4th level slots.